By Hamlin Garland

 An intriguing look at an era of intense change, Main-Travelled Roads was Garland’s first major success, a little-known classic of American literature and the Midwest.

 Praise for Main-Travelled Roads:

 "The animating power of Main-Travelled Roads lies in its ability to balance heartbreaking depiction of rural hardship with endearing testimony to the small joys and bonds of community that persist in spite of it....
 Main-Travelled Roads testifies to the proverbial middleness that continues to characterize the Midwest.
-Garland’s characters acutely experience the push and pull of departure and return, the compromise between individual aspiration and communal obligation, the attempt to find meaning in the tension between the beauty of the landscape and the banality of labor." --Alex Zweber Leslie, Cleveland Review of Books
+Garland’s characters acutely experience the push and pull of departure and return, the compromise between individual aspiration and communal obligation, the attempt to find meaning in the tension between the beauty of the landscape and the banality of labor." —Alex Zweber Leslie, Cleveland Review of Books

 Belt Revivals is a series of reprints of unjustly forgotten, newly resonant works from the American Midwest.
-You can subscribe to the whole series here.

 Why not add a few more books to your order to be eligible for free shipping?
 Check out the titles below or take a suggestion from one of our authors.

 Keep up with the newest title, sales, and events (plus the occasional meme) from Belt Publishing by signing up for our newsletter.
 It’s only once a week—no cluttering up your inbox.